Media Sets, Media Families, and Backup Sets (SQL Server)

 The backups on a set of one or more backup media compose a single media set.
 A media set is an ordered collection of backup media, tapes or disk files, or Azure Blobs, to which one or more backup operations have written using a fixed type and number of backup devices.
 A given media set uses tape drives, or disk drives or Azure blobs, but not a combination of two or more.

 Example: Backup devices associated with a media set might be three tape drives named

 \\.\TAPE2.
 That media set contains only tapes, starting with a minimum of three tapes (one per drive).
-The type and number of backup devices are established when a media set is created, and they cannot be changed.
+The type and number of backup devices are established when a media set is created, and they can't be changed.
 However, if necessary, between backup and restore operations a given device can be replaced with a device of the same type.

 A media set is created on the backup media during a backup operation by formatting the backup media.
-For more information, see Creating a New Media Set, later in this topic.
+For more information, see Creating a New Media Set, later in this article.
 After formatting, each file or tape contains a media header for the media set and is ready to receive backup content.
 With the header in place, the backup operation proceeds to back up the specified data to the backup media on all of the backup devices specified for the operation.

-NOTE!
 Media sets can be mirrored to protect against a damaged media volume (a tape or disk file).
 For more information, see Mirrored Backup Media Sets (SQL Server).